Geddy Lee: Rising popularity

-Bass players who have cited Lee as an influence include Cliff Burton of Metallica, Steve Harris of Iron Maiden, John Myung of Dream Theater, Les Claypool of Primus, and Steve Di Giorgio of Sadus, Death and Testament.

 My Favourite Headache

-My Favourite Headache, Lee's first and to-date only solo album, was released on November 14, 2000, while Rush was on a hiatus following the deaths of Neil Peart's daughter and wife.
-Musicians associated with the project included friend and Rush collaborator Ben Mink, Soundgarden and Pearl Jam drummer Matt Cameron, and others.
+My Favourite Headache, Lee's solo album, was released on November 14, 2000, while Rush was on a hiatus following the deaths of Neil Peart's daughter and wife.
+Musicians associated with the project include friend and Rush collaborator Ben Mink and drummer Matt Cameron of Soundgarden and Pearl Jam.

+In April 2025, Geddy Lee released a 12" single titled The Lost Demos, consisting of re-recordings of two previously unpublished demos from My Favourite Headache.
+On the week of its release, the United Kingdom The Lost Demos reached 30th on the Official Physical Singles Chart and Official Vinyl Singles Chart, and the A-side, "Gone", reached 62nd on the UK singles chart.

 Side projects

 The bulk of Lee's work in music has been with Rush (see Rush discography).
 However, Lee has also contributed to a body of work outside of his involvement with the band through guest appearances and album production.
 In 1980, Lee was brought in to produce Toronto-based band Wireless who had previously opened up for Rush and were on the verge of breaking up.
 With Lee at the helm, the group recorded their third and final album, No Static, released on Rush's label, Anthem Records.

 In 1981, Lee was the featured guest for the hit song "Take Off" and its included comedic commentary with Bob and Doug McKenzie (played by Rick Moranis and Dave Thomas, respectively) for the McKenzie Brothers' comedy album Great White North, which was released on Rush's Anthem label.
 While Rush has had great success selling albums, "Take Off" is the highest-charting single on the Billboard Hot 100 of Lee's career.